jrkerns/pylinac/docs/source/cbct_docs.rst

   Also make sure you've scanned the whole phantom.
 * Make sure there are no external markers on the CatPhan (e.g. BBs), otherwise the localization algorithm will not be able to properly locate the phantom within the image.
+* Ensure that the FOV is large enough to encompass the entire phantom.
+If the scan is cutting off the phantom in any way it will not identify it.
+* The phantom should never touch the edge of an image, see above point.
 * Set the ``classifier`` parameter to ``False`` when loading images.
 This will use a slower, brute-force method to find the CTP404 module, but may give more reliable results: